 31 March 2018 31 March 2019

 Non-Current Non-Current

 £000 Investment Properties Movements in Year £000

-25,910 Opening Balance 41,775
+25,910 Opening Balance 43,444

-21,276 Purchases 30
+21,276 Purchases 31

 - Disposals -

-(5,411) Net gains/losses from fair value adjustments 1,947
+(3,742) Net gains/(losses) from fair value adjustments 278

 - Transfer to/from Property Plant and Equipment -

-41,775 Balance at the end of the year 43,752
+43,444 Balance at the end of the year 43,753

 The fair value of the authority's investment property is measured annually at each reporting date.
-All valuations are carried out internally, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The authority's valuation experts work closely with Finance officers reporting directly to the Chief Financial Officer on a regular basis regarding all valuation matters.
+All valuations are carried out externally by Sanderson Weatherall LLP, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 The table above summarises the movement in the fair value of investment properties over the year.